 A handy app utilising digital memory cards has been adapted by Jared Bruning for the vocabulary of Animal Story and 1 Enoch.
 You can access this by clicking here.

-A number of the handouts, notes, a slightly annotated version of Smyth’s grammar and Woodhouse’s English-Greek Dictionary (useful in prose composition) are available below (all files are in PDF format):
+A number of the handouts, notes, and a slightly annotated version of Smyth’s grammar are available below (all files are in PDF format):